Schedule a free consultation

 Contact a Houston, TX Criminal Defense Attorney

-Doug Murphy Law Firm, P.C. is highly experienced in defending people facing multiple charges after a DWI or traffic stop.
+Murphy & McKinney Law Firm, P.C. is highly experienced in defending people facing multiple charges after a DWI or traffic stop.
 Highly-awarded Harris County, TX criminal defense lawyer Doug Murphy will review the circumstances of any searches that took place to see if there may be constitutional grounds for having evidence discarded.
 Contact us at 713-229-8333 for a free consultation.

 Share this post: